Top trends series: connecting our society and reducing impacts on the environment

 Intelligent Transport Systems and Services (ITS) can act as building blocks for cleaner mobility by increasing the efficiency of transport, reducing emissions, tackling congestion and accidents, making it easier for people to make greener travel choices and making freight and logistics more efficient.

-In this webinar the organisers, hosts and partners of the 13th ITS European Congress will talk about the challenges of transforming the transport sector to one that is sustainable, clean and based on smart technologies and services.
+In this webinar the organisers, hosts and partners of the 13th ITS European Congress spoke about the challenges of transforming the transport sector to one that is sustainable, clean and based on smart technologies and services.

 Society in transition – Many ITS applications have already been deployed and are delivering benefits, including infrastructure-based systems such as traffic monitoring and control, and roadside driver information systems.